 To Whom It May Concern:

 I am writing to dispute information on my C.L.U.E. (insert “Auto” or “Personal Property”) Report.
 My C.L.U.E. report reference number is (insert reference number here).

 Here is the claim number and insurance company associated with the loss I wish to dispute:

 Here are the facts as I know them:

-(Optional) As part of my explanation, I would like the following statement included on all future versions of my C.L.U.E. report:
+[Optional; include if you want to add notes to your C.L.U.E. report] Additionally, I would like to add the following notes on all future versions of my C.L.U.E. report:

 Thank you for your attention to this matter.

-In addition, you have the right to request that LexisNexis send a revised copy of the C.L.U.E. report to anyone who received a copy of your file over the last six months.
+LexisNexis will contact you with the results of any investigation and they’ll also send a description of the procedures they used to determine the accuracy and completeness of your dispute.
+You also have the right to request that LexisNexis send a revised copy of the C.L.U.E. report to anyone who received a copy of your file over the last six months.